This section is intended for healthcare professionals

 Background.

-In the ground-breaking research from the London School of Economics (LSE), commissioned by The Maternal Mental Health Alliance (MMHA), the annual costs caused by perinatal depression was calculated to be £8.1 billion for each annual group of births in the UK.
+Groundbreaking research from the London School of Economics (LSE), commissioned by The Maternal Mental Health Alliance (MMHA), estimated that perinatal depression costs the UK £8.1 billion annually for each year's births.

 The report from the London School of Economics (LSE).
 (2014)

-The costs of perinatal mental health problems' is part of the Maternal Mental Health Alliance’s ‘Everyone’s Business’ campaign, which is appealing to government and health commissioners to ensure that all women throughout the UK who experience perinatal mental health problems receive the care they and their families need, wherever and whenever they need it.
+The findings are a core part of the Maternal Mental Health Alliance’s ‘Everyone’s Business’ campaign, which urges government and health commissioners to ensure that all women in the UK experiencing perinatal mental health challenges receive the necessary care and support, regardless of location or circumstances.

-The key findings of the report, led by Annette Bauer and Professor Martin Knapp from LSE's Personal Social Services Research Unit (PSSRU) are:
+The key findings of the report, led by Annette Bauer and Professor Martin Knapp from LSE's Personal Social Services Research Unit (PSSRU), are as follows:

-There is clear guidance from the National Institute for Health and Care Excellence (NICE) and other national bodies on the treatment of mental illness during and after pregnancy.
-Yet the current provision is best described as patchy, with significant variations in coverage around the country:
+Despite clear guidance from the National Institute for Health and Care Excellence (NICE) and other national bodies on the treatment of perinatal mental illness, care provision remains inconsistent, with significant regional disparities:

-• Specialist perinatal mental health services are needed for women with complex or severe conditions, but less than 15% of localities provide these at the full level recommended in national guidance and more than 40% provide no service at all.
+• Around half of all cases of perinatal depression and anxiety go undetected, and many of those identified do not receive evidence-based treatment. • Specialist perinatal mental health services are crucial for women with complex or severe conditions, yet fewer than 15% of localities offer these at the recommended level, while more than 40% provide no service at all.

 The follow-up report from the London School of Economics (LSE).
 (2022)